jmfergeau/DuenaRevivalTheme/readme.txt

 - Feature: added new options for managing portfolio pages
 - Feature: upgrade option 'Which category to pull from?' - now You can easily select category to pull slides from
 - Feature: upgrade portfolio page template - now you can select category to put portfolio posts from and columns number

+v1.1.0
+- Fix: styles for taxonomy description
+- Fix: init for lightboxes in gallery post format
+- Fix: word-breaks for paragraphs
+- Fix: slider's caption position when using sliding effect
+- Fix: pasting tags for lightbox hover overlay
+- Tweak: add option for choosing category for portfolio page template
+- Tweak: add option for changing "Read more" button text on blog page